viswa9688/Amazon-Groupon/NOTIFICATION_SYSTEM.md

 # Notification System Implementation

-This document describes the comprehensive notification system implemented for the Amazon-Groupon application, covering all 6 scenarios (S1-S6) as requested.
+This document describes the comprehensive notification system implemented for the Amazon-Groupon application, covering all 5 scenarios as requested.

 ## Overview

-The notification system provides real-time notifications for various events in the group purchasing workflow, including join requests, group status changes, payments, deliveries, and deadline expirations.
+The notification system provides real-time notifications for various events in the group purchasing workflow, including join requests, member approvals, order creation, status updates, and seller notifications.

 ## Architecture

 ### Components

 1. **NotificationService** (`server/notificationService.ts`) - Core service handling all notification logic
-2. **Database Integration** - Uses existing `sellerNotifications` table for both seller and user notifications
+2. **Database Integration** - Uses existing `sellerNotifications` table for all notifications
 3. **Route Integration** - Integrated into existing API routes for seamless operation
-4. **Cron Jobs** (`server/cronJobs.ts`) - For processing expired notifications

 ### Database Schema